 With his stage career off to a promising start, Marcel Marceau also took time to visit his childhood home in Strasbourg for the first time since his family had been forced to flee in 1940.

-He discovered it bare and learned that, while he’d been fighting to rid his country of the Germans, they’d arrested his father February 19, 1944 and deported him to Auschwitz, where he died.
+He discovered it bare and learned that, while he’d been fighting to rid his country of the Germans, they’d arrested his father on February 19, 1944, and deported him to Auschwitz, where he died.

 The French mime decided to channel the pain of the war years into his art.

 “After the war I didn’t want to speak about my personal life.
 Not even that my father was deported to Auschwitz and never came back,” he said.
 “I cried for my father, but I also cried for the millions of people who died.
 And now we had to reconstruct a new world.”

 The result was Bip, the comic hero with a chalk-white face and a rose in his hat, who became his most famous creation.

 In a career that took him to stages throughout the Americas, Europe, the Middle East, and the Pacific, Marcel Marceau spent over 50 years delighting audiences who often had no idea that the artist before them had also played a heroic role in the fight against fascism.